dekorateio/dekorate/docs/documentation/cert-manager.md

 #### Usage

-To let the application consume the path mounted, we have then to update also the properties of the application (Quarkus, Spring Boot, ...) to use Cert-Manager the generated files that are mounted in the folder `/etc/certs`.
+To let the application access the path mounted, we have then to update also the properties of the application (Quarkus, Spring Boot, ...) to use the files that are mounted in the folder "/etc/certs" from the secret.

 To see a practical working example, please go to [the Spring Boot with Cert-Manager](https://github.com/dekorateio/dekorate/tree/main/examples/spring-boot-with-certmanager-example) example which uses a PKCS keystore.